gicentre/elm-vega/docs/changeNotes.md

 - Empty mark properties now generate null values rather than empty objects for schema compatibility.

+## Other changes

+- Use versioned Vega data sets for examples and tests.

+- Replaced iris with penguin dataset in examples.

 ---

 ## V5.4 ➡ V5.5